tasmota/docs/docs/Berry_leds.md

 Requires `#define USE_WS2812`.

-Support for adressable leds strips or matrix, including animation.
+Support for addressable leds strips or matrix, including animation.

 Internally relies on NeoPixelBus library and currently supports WS2812 and SK6812.